When sending mail to a mailbox, it gets bounced with a message saying that no such mailbox exists.

 CONFIG_TEXT: SMTP-IN example.com 127.0.0.1 1624 RCPT RCPT+TO:email@example.com 550+Requested+action+not+taken:+mailbox+unavailable+or+not+local HOSTNAME 66 31

 Mail recipient mailbox does not exist at all or does not exist locally.

-Check the MX record of the domain you are sending a message to:
+Check the MX record of the recipient's domain via command line:

 C:\> nslookup -q=mx example.com